LIVE EDGE WOOD FURNITURE

 Spray finishes are more durable compared to oil and natural finishes as it provides a film layer that sits on top of the wood.
 Spray finishes are more resistant to wear and is ideal for heavier use or commercial settings.

 Outdoor finishes provides a flexible and protective layer with built-in UV blockers to keep outdoor furniture lasting longer.
-Keep in mind, furniture exposed to natural elements (either directly or indirectly) will still need to be refinished later down the line.
+Furniture exposed to natural elements and large temperature changes (either directly or indirectly) will require additional care and maintenance.

 Custom CNC engraving is an option for signage, gifts, branding, etc. Cuts can be kept bare or filled with an epoxy coloring of your choice.